GABETROLL/Tetris3D/README.md

 To edit a control, click the control ROW (to tell if your mouse is on top of it, just make sure it turns yellow) and press the key to do that function.

-This should not only change the controls in the current gameplay, but should save the settings to the 'keyboard_settings.json', IF YOU EXIT THE CONTROLS SCREEN AND RETURN TO THE GAME.
+This should not only change the controls in the current gameplay, but should save the settings to the 'keyboard_settings.json' as well, IF THE PLAYER DOESN'T KILL THE PROCESS, USE Ctrl+C IN THE TERMINAL, OR HAVE THE PROGRAM CRASH UNPEXPECTEDLY.

+## Feedback
+ALL FEEBACK IS WELCOME.
+Please tell me all of the issues, bugs, ideas, changes, etc.. you have with my project, and don't change anything without my permission!
+If you know how to set up permissions in GitHub, please let me know as well!
+Thank you, and God bless you!

 ## Code Documentation
 ### File Structure & Definitions